CSharpM7/banjo-moveset/README.md

 ## Breegull Blaster (Neutral Special Stance)
 The FAF from cancelling is now sooner, and egg's power only decreases after the 15th egg.
 Remember to cancel the stance to refresh the egg's power.
 When inputting a smash attack during this stance, you will now perform an (angled) side tilt.
-This also removes TAS Shot and Smash Turnaround Cancel
+This also removes TAS Shot

 Advantages:
 - Can launch opponents away during stance